wu-haoze/wu-haoze.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in Computer Science at Amherst College.
+I am also an affiliated Researcher with VMware by Broadcom.

-My research aims to bridge the gap between automated logical reasoning and machine learning.
-Specifically, I have developed mathematical techniques to formally verify properties of AI-driven systems, being the main developer of the [Marabou verification framework](https://github.com/NeuralNetworkVerification/Marabou){:target="_blank"}.
-I have also employed machine learning techniques to improve the efficiency of automated reasoning tools in robust and automatic manners.
+I envision a future where computer systems seamlessly integrate \emph{logical reasoning} and \emph{machine learning} to automate complex tasks in a scalable, reliable, explainable, and safe manner.
+Towards that end, I develop mathematical techniques to formally verify and guarantee properties of AI-driven systems.
+In addition, I investigate machine learning techniques to accelerate logical reasoning tasks.

+Previously, I got my PhD in Computer Science at Stanford, advised by Clark Barrett.
+Before that, I got my BS in Mathematics and Philosophy from Davidson College.

 **Selected publications:**
 - [Marabou 2.0: A Versatile Formal Analyzer of Neural Networks](https://arxiv.org/abs/2401.14461){:target="_blank"} [CAV'24]